-We strive to put the student first and teach in a way that puts the students’ needs first.
-This applies to our classroom and one-on-one lessons.
-Our educators have strong backgrounds in music training as well as a vast knowledge in child development, easily helping you and your child to learn, play, laugh and discover the world of music together.
+We strive to put the student’s needs first and teach in a way that enlivens excitement and passion for music, using outside the box thinking to reach each student with an individualized touch.
+Our innovative approaches use technology, current and engaging material, support creative expression and exciting rewards that motivate.
+Our educators have strong backgrounds in music training and performance as well as a vast knowledge in child development, easily helping you and your child to learn, play, laugh and discover the world of music.

 Mandi Galer – Director, Kindermusik Educator & Voice/Piano Instructor

 Mandi Galer began her musical career at the age of 6, studying piano with the Royal Conservatory of Music.
 In search of her niche in music, she picked up the trombone at the age of 12.
 At 13, she discovered Cawthra Park, Mississauga’s well-known performing arts school.
 Still not settled on her musical calling, she decided to audition as a vocalist.
 With her acceptance into the school’s jazz vocal program, Mandi discovered her true gift in music.
-She then went on to earn her diploma, with honours, in Humber College’s music program, learning everything she could from the amazing array of talented musicians and teachers at the school.
+She then went on to earn her diploma, with honours, in Humber College’s jazz music program with a double major in performance and arranging, learning everything she could from the amazing array of talented musicians and teachers at the school.
 After college, Mandi continued down her musical path, taking on a full roster of private voice and piano students as well as performing and writing with many talented, local musicians and eventually forming and managing her own duo/band, Lava.
 But it was not enough.
 Mandi wanted to give more back to the community.

 Mandi recognized the need for more musicians educating young children in music.
 Most musicians teach at a higher level of education, which leaves our very young children at a disadvantage, often being taught by educators with a basic knowledge of music.
 So, Mandi diligently researched children’s music programs and discovered Kindermusik, which was exactly what she was looking for.
 She obtained her Kindermusik license and after many ups and downs and twists and turns, Mandi founded Sing Music Studio in 2006.